hbctraining/variant_analysis/lessons/07_alignment_QC.md

   </pre>

   <ul><li><code>java -jar $PICARD/picard.jar CollectWgsMetrics</code> This calls the <code>CollectWgsMetrics</code> package within <code>Picard</code></li>
-  <li><code>--INPUT $COORDINATE_SORTED_BAM_FILE</code> Assign the input as the coordinate sorted BAM file</li>
+  <li><code>--INPUT $COORDINATE_SORTED_BAM_FILE</code> This is the input as the coordinate sorted BAM file</li>
-  <li><code>--OUTPUT $METRICS_OUTPUT_FILE</code> Assign the report output file </li>
+  <li><code>--OUTPUT $METRICS_OUTPUT_FILE</code> This is the output report file </li>
   <li><code>--REFERENCE_SEQUENCE $REFERENCE</code> This is the path to the reference genome that was used for the alignment.</li></ul>
 <hr />
 </details>

 ## Inspecting procressed `BAM` files

-We discussed BAM/SAM file formatting in the [file format lesson](file_formats.md), but didn't discuss the header section and we could now inspect our processed BAM files to see what that looks like.
-In order to do this, we are going to use `Picard`, but once again this can be done in `samtools` as well (and more oftentimes is done in `samtools`) and that will be shown in a dropdown at the end of this section.
+We discussed BAM/SAM file formatting in the [file format lesson](03_file_formats.md), but didn't dive too deeply into the header section and we could now inspect our processed BAM files to see what that looks like.
+In order to do this, we are going to use `Picard`, but once again this can be done in `samtools` as well (and more oftentimes it is done in `samtools`) and that will be shown in a dropdown at the end of this section.

 First, we will need to make sure that the `Picard` module is loaded: